 One-bedroom Suites at 571 square feet offer a small parlor with cream and taupe-colored sofa with sea blue accent pillows.
-Framed seashell drawings adorn the room as well as a rattan oval coffee table, and flat-screen TV atop a bureau.
+Framed seashell drawings adorn the room as well as a rattan oval coffee table and flat-screen TV atop a bureau.
 Off the parlor is a patio or balcony - my last stay I was in a corner suite fronting the side and main back walkway of the resort, right next to the bridge leading to Epcot.
-Through French doors curtained with non-private, nautical-striped sheers, enter the bedroom with its king bed, desk, queen sleeper sofa, and second TV and under-counter refrigerator within an oversized bureau.
+Through French doors curtained with non-private, nautical-striped sheers, enter the bedroom with its king bed, desk, queen sleeper sofa, second TV, and under-counter refrigerator within an oversized bureau.
 A standard-size bath with double sinks and a walk-in closet sits off the parlor.
 Sleeps four.
 All are located on floors one through four requiring quite a walk and an elevator ride to the concierge lounge.
 View Disney’s Beach Club One-bedroom Suite on the Glass Slipper Concierge YouTube Channel!

 Let Us Help You in Planning Your Walt Disney World® Resort Vacation!